Marc Edwards (TV presenter)

-Marc Edwards (born 11 November 1980) is a Welsh-Chinese Television Presenter, formerly on China Central Television, France 24, London Live and Eurosport, and now on BBC News and BBC World News.
+Marc Edwards (born 11 November 1980) is a British television presenter, formerly on China Central Television, France 24, London Live and Eurosport, and now on BBC News and BBC World News.
 He currently presents Sport Today.
 He was the male stadium announcer in French and English for the opening and closing ceremonies for the 2012 Summer Olympics.

 Early life

 Edwards was born in Paris to a Welsh father and a Malaysian Chinese mother, and is fluent in French, Mandarin and English.
 He lived the first seven years of his life in Paris.
 He has one brother, Gareth who had also briefly hosted Travelogue.

 Education

 Edwards was educated at two independent schools: at Prestfelde School in Shrewsbury, followed by Radley College, a boarding school for boys, from 1993 to 1999, near the village of Radley in Oxfordshire, England.
 He read Modern Languages and Business at the University of Durham.
 While studying for a degree in Business, Italian and French he hosted his own show on the university radio station, Purple FM.